 Nano Server is a remotely administered server operating system optimized for private clouds and datacenters.
 It is similar to Windows Server in Server Core mode, but significantly smaller, has no local logon capability, and only supports 64-bit applications, tools, and agents.
-It takes up far less disk space and starts faster.
+It takes up far less disk space, sets up significantly faster, and requires far fewer updates and restarts than Windows Server.
+When it does restart, it restarts much faster.

-Container Start Up Time
+Container Start-Up Time

-Container start up time is a key metric in many of the scenarios that containers offer the greatest benefit.
-As such, understanding how to best optimize for container start up time is critical.
-Below are some tuning trade-offs to understand to achieve improved start up time.
+Container start-up time is a key metric in many of the scenarios that containers offer the greatest benefit.
+As such, understanding how to best optimize for container start-up time is critical.
+Below are some tuning tradeoffs to understand to achieve improved start-up time.